CatMillerCM/proclaim-your-game-be/README.md

 echo "PGDATABASE=DATABASE_NAME_HERE" > .env.development
 ```

+Here DATABASE_NAME_HERE refers to the databases outlined in the setup file that we will be accessing.

-to populate this file with the associated database name.
+This populates the file with the associated database name.

 Then create the test files in the same way: